 Understanding Conjugation For The French Pronoun ‘On‘

-If a sentence has the pronoun ‘on‘, the meaning will rely on the meaning of ‘on‘.
+If a sentence has the pronoun ‘on‘, the meaning will rely on who ‘on‘ is referring to.

 Making The Correct Choice For French Possessive Adjectives

-Here are two rules to keep in mind when picking the French Possessive Adjective.
+Here are two rules to keep in mind when choosing which French Possessive Adjective to use:

 Rule 1 – Who does the thing belong to?